DynamicGenetics/Epicosm_legacy/README.md

 ==========================
 3 == Optional arguments ==

--l      Create a logfile of all output from the harvest run, in /twongo_logs
+--log           Create a logfile of all output from the harvest run, in /twongo_logs
--r      Refresh the user list (if you want to modify the list of users to harvest
+--refresh       Refresh the user list (if you want to modify the list of users to harvest
                 from, replace your file "user_list", and run with -r so that this is refreshed)
--f      Gather friend list.
+--getfriends    Gather friend list.
 This list will go into the MongoDB collection "friends",
                 in the database "twitter_db".
 This is normally disabled because requesting the
-        friend list can be very demanding on the API and the run will be severely
+                friend list can be very demanding on the API and the run will be severely rate limited.
-        rate limited.